 Snohomish-Stillaguamish Local Integrating Organization (LIO)

 The Snohomish-Stillaguamish Local Integrating Organization (PDF) (Sno-Stilly LIO) is one of ten LIOs in the Puget Sound region.
 It was established in March 2012 and subsequently recognized by the Puget Sound Partnership.
 The geographic area covered by the Sno-Stilly LIO includes the Snohomish River watershed (WRIA 7) and the Stillaguamish River watershed (WRIA 5).
 For a summary of the main concepts and goals of our integrated planning framework, please view our brochure (PDF).
+More details can be found in our 2017 Ecosystem Recovery Plan, which guides improvements to the local ecosystem and overall health of Puget Sound.

 The LIO is funded by a $125,000 annual grant from Puget Sound Partnership (PSP).
 Under the terms of an interagency agreement, the LIO submits quarterly reports to PSP to document use of these funds.